-We envision a Texas where lesbian, gay, bisexual, and transgender Texans and their families have full equality in the hearts and minds of our fellow Texans and in all areas of the law.
+We envision a Texas where lesbian, gay, bisexual, transgender, and queer Texans and their families have full equality in the hearts and minds of our fellow Texans and in all areas of the law.

-Equality Texas works to secure full equality for lesbian, gay, bisexual, and transgender Texans through political action, education, community organizing, and collaboration.
+Equality Texas works to secure full equality for lesbian, gay, bisexual, transgender, and queer Texans through political action, education, community organizing, and collaboration.

-The Equality Texas Foundation works to secure full equality for lesbian, gay, bisexual, and transgender Texans through education, community organizing, and collaboration.
+The Equality Texas Foundation works to secure full equality for lesbian, gay, bisexual, transgender, and queer Texans through education, community organizing, and collaboration.

 In 1978, a group of lesbians and gay men recognized the need to have our interests represented in the 66th session of the Texas Legislature.
 These men and women formed the “Human Rights Advocates.”
 This organization and its lobbyists were able to remove a previously-passed appropriates bill rider that mandated state-funded colleges and universities to discouraged the formation of lesbian/gay student groups on their campuses.

 In 1980, lesbians and gays again recognized the need to be represented in the state government.
 Members of the Lesbian/Gay Democrats of Texas and the Texas Gay Task Force hired a lobbyist to monitor the 67th session and lobby on behalf of lesbian and gay interests.

 During January of 1982, TGTF and LGDT called a meeting to address the lobby efforts of lesbians and gay men.
 At this meeting, the Lesbian/Gay Rights Advocates was created.
 In 1989, LGRA became “LGRL,” or the Lesbian/Gay Rights Lobby of Texas.
 The Lobby hired a full-time Executive Director to fight for the rights of lesbians and gay men.